zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

 ## **STEP 6**: Example Queries

-1. Get the list of the customer and their purchased information from a geo graphical location.
+1. Get the list of customers and their purchased information from a geo graphical location.
     **XMLEXISTS** is an SQL/XML operator that you can use to query XML values in SQL, in a regular query I can use the xmlexists function to look if a specific value is present in an xmltype column.

     ```